edgedb/easy-edgedb/README.md

 5. All the `Person` characters that have an `e` or an `a` in their name have been brought back to life.
 How would you update to do this?

 Hint: "bringing back to life" means that `last_appearance` should return `{}`.

+Up next in Chapter 10: [Thick fog and a storm hit the city of Whitby.](../chapter10/index.md)

 # Chapter 10 - Terrible events in Whitby